 North Coast B.C. electrification

-We're planning to build three new transmission lines between Prince George and Terrace to meet the growing demand from industrial customers for clean, reliable electricity, and to support the objectives of our Electrification Plan and the Government of B.C.'s CleanBC plan.
+We're planning to build new and expand existing transmission infrastructure from Prince George to Terrace to help us meet the growing demand from customers for clean, reliable electricity to help reduce greenhouse gas emissions, and to support the objectives of our Electrification Plan and the Government of B.C.'s CleanBC plan.

 The North Coast of B.C. is seeing significant growth in many areas, including ports, mining, clean fuels, technology and liquified natural gas.
 While industry has expressed an interest in using clean electricity to replace fossil fuels and reduce greenhouse gas emissions, the potential electricity demand exceeds the capacity of the existing transmission lines and associated infrastructure.

-To meet the growing demand, and to support the objectives of our Electrification Plan and the Government of B.C.'s CleanBC plan to lower climate-changing emissions, we need to expand our transmission system in the region including building new transmission lines.
+To meet the growing demand, and to support the objectives of our Electrification Plan and the Government of B.C.'s CleanBC plan to lower climate-changing emissions, we need to expand our transmission infrastructure in the region including building new transmission lines, expanding substations, and expanding or building new capacitor stations.

-Transmission system expansion also gives us a chance to advance reconciliation by partnering with First Nations on new approaches to infrastructure development, including exploring potential Indigenous co-ownership.
+Transmission system expansion also gives us a chance to advance reconciliation by partnering with First Nations on new approaches to infrastructure development, including exploring Indigenous co-ownership of the new transmission lines.

 The North Coast of B.C. is supplied by 450 km of 500 kilovolt (kV) transmission lines from Williston Substation near Prince George to Skeena Substation near Terrace.
 Glenannan and Telkwa substations are also located along the 500 kV lines.

-From Terrace, a 287 kV transmission line head north towards the Aiyansh substation near New Aiyansh, and 230 kV lines head south to Kitimat and west to Prince Rupert.
+From Terrace, 287 kV transmission lines head north towards the Aiyansh substation near Gitlaxt'aamiks (formerly New Aiyansh), south to Kitimat and west to Prince Rupert.

 - An approximately 170 km line from Williston to Glenannan substation with expansion of a capacitor station and Williston Substation.